TanStack/router/docs/framework/react/guide/external-data-loading.md

         {error.message}
         <button
           onClick={() => {
-            // Reset the router error boundary
-            reset()
-            // Invalidate the route to reload the loader router.invalidate()
+            // Invalidate the route to reload the loader, and reset any router error boundaries router.invalidate()
           }}
         >